Hip Trochanteric Bursitis – A Runner’s Approach to Diagnosing, Treating & Preventing the Injury

 Kneeling Hip Flexor Stretch

-- Kneel down on your right leg, keeping your left leg bend at a 90 degree angle with your foot flat on the floor.
+- Kneel down on your right leg, keeping your left leg bent at a 90-degree angle with your foot flat on the floor.

 - Raise your hands above your head.

 - Push your hips forward while leaning your arms and upper body backward.
 Go only as far as is comfortable and so you feel the stretch.

 - Hold for 10-15 seconds.
 Switch stance and repeat on another side.